dataluscorp/browser/toolkit/components/crashes/docs/crash-events.rst

 due to elevated crash rate) don't result in data loss.

-The format and semantics of each event type are meant to be constant once that event type is committed to the main Firefox repository.
+The format and semantics of each event type are meant to be constant once that event type is committed to the main Datalus repository.
 If new metadata needs to be captured or the meaning of data captured in an event changes, that change should be expressed through the invention of a new event type.
 For this reason, event names are highly recommended to contain a version.